 Uncover the science behind the changing season and discover why leaves change colour in this magical season.

-Phase 1: Chlorophyll
+Phase 1: Green

 Chlorophyll helps trees to absorb the energy of the sunlight - the tree is essentially 'charging' during the summer months.
 Chlorophyll changes carbon dioxide (CO2) + water (H2O) into sugars which 'feed' the tree.